-The SEO industry utilizes a set of techniques with best practices — laid out by search engines (e.g., the Google webmaster guidelines) to help businesses, companies rank top of Google and drive relevant traffic to their website.
+The SEO industry utilizes a set of techniques with best practices — laid out by search engines (e.g., the Google webmaster guidelines) to help businesses and companies rank top of Google, and drive relevant traffic to their website.

 So, the law firms are not left out of these benefits and it is a means lawyers can improve their law firm’s chances of getting found by people searching for the services they offer.

-The process makes it easier for Google algorithms to scan your website for content in order to make sense of the content, catalogues it (indexing) and display the right page on your website to users in the search results page (ranking).
+The process makes it easier for Google algorithms to scan your website for content in order to make sense of the content, catalogue it (indexing) and display the right page on your website to users on the search results page (ranking).